 In some works of minimal music, a particular type of tuning forms the foundation of the composition.
 It makes instruments produce acoustic phenomena such as overtones.
 111 minutes with works by Arnold Dreyblatt, La Monte Young and Terry Jennings.

-Ambient Channel (1): Perpetual Drift
+The White Room (1): Perpetual Drift

 Minimal melodies from Japan and Arctic Norway, music for ex army gymnasts bounding about in rubber costumes, and something from New York City‘s Downtown.
-55 minutes with works by Aqua Regia, The Caretaker, Midori Takada, The Residents and others – realized between 1969 and 2019.
+55 minutes with works by Aqua Regia, The Caretaker, Midori Takada, The Residents and others – realised between 1969 and 2019.

 Tabla Love – Outside of Classical Indian Music (1967-2001)